Section 07 / 11

 Mechanism 1 — Reserves Depletion: Most Takaful operators maintain equalization reserves (accumulated surpluses from prior years).
 A deficit in Year 2 can be covered by tapping Year 1 reserves.
 This is the preferred method — no operator loans required, no new participant contributions.

 Mechanism 2 — Qard Hasan from Operator: The operator provides an interest-free loan (Qard Hasan) to the policyholders' fund.
 The fund repays this loan from surpluses in subsequent years.
-Repayment has NO interest, but principal must be returned per agreement.
-Per, the loan is "debited to the account of the insurance fund," meaning it's a liability of the fund, not an operator profit center.
+Repayment has no interest, but principal must be returned under the agreed terms.
+The loan is a liability of the insurance fund, not an operator profit center.

-Mechanism 3 — Participant Contribution Top-up: Per, "the Company may also claim settlement of the deficit from policyholders if they undertake to do so in the insurance policy."
+Mechanism 3 — Participant Contribution Top-up: If the policy documents explicitly provide for it, the company may ask policyholders to help settle the deficit.
 In this method, if reserves and operator Qard Hasan are insufficient, policyholders may voluntarily contribute additional amounts (another Tabarru') to cover the shortfall.
-This is subject to explicit consent in policy documents.

 Qard Hasan (Interest-Free Loan) Mechanics